aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ibaseportionformateffectivedata/font_height/_index.md

 ## font_height property
-Returns the font height of a portion.
+Returns the font height of the text portion, in points.
             Read-only **float**.

 ### Definition: